simonecossaro/Airline-Scheduling-With-VNS-Heuristic/README.md

 **Big Airline Model**

-Implementation of model 1, model 2 and VNS-heuristic for a large airline.
+Implementation of model 1, model 2 and VNS-heuristic for an airline of big size.

 **Medium Airline Model**